-I’ve been making homemade playdough for years, but in the last few years, I’ve been experimenting with different ways to dye playdough naturally.
+I’ve been making homemade playdough for years, but in the last few years, I’ve been experimenting with different ways to make naturally dyed homeamde playdough.
 This simple playdough recipe is quick and easy, and you’re likely to have most of these ingredients on hand.
 Besides being simple to make, it’s also completely free of harmful ingredients!
 I love knowing that if one of my kiddos happened to eat this playdough, it wouldn’t be dangerous for them.
 Plus, it’s MUCH less expensive than buying it from the store!

 If you’ve never made playdough before, don’t worry.
 It’s simple!
 Set aside about 10-15 minutes from prep and some time for it to cool down.